TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

   * **ComposableFilterByReferenced** `<source DataStructure>.<parameter> <referenceFromMe Reference> 'subFilterExpression'` - For inheriting filters from referenced data structure.
 Use subFilterExpression to additionally filter out some items or sort the items within a group with the same reference value.
 * **ItemFilter** `<DataStructure>.<filter name> <lambda>` - Helper concept for simplified definition of simple "one-liner" filters, that generates a ComposableFilterBy.
   The lambda expression returns whether each records passes the filter: `item => bool`.
-  * **ItemFilterReferenced** `<source DataStructure>.<filterName> <referenceFromMe Reference> 'subFilterExpression'` - For inheriting filters from referenced data structure.
+  * **ItemFilterReferenced** `<source DataStructure>.<filterName> <referenceFromMe Reference>` - Inherits filters from referenced data structure.
-  * **ItemFilterReferenced** `<source DataStructure>.<filterName> <referenceFromMe Reference>` - For inheriting filters from referenced data structure.
+  * **ItemFilterReferenced** `<source DataStructure>.<filterName> <referenceFromMe Reference> 'subFilterExpression'` - Inherits filters from referenced data structure.
 Use subFilterExpression to additionally filter out some items or sort the items within a group with the same reference value.

 Additional concepts: